omniprime/100-days-of-code/log.md

 **Thoughts:**  Had to skip yesterday because was out with the family and forgot to pack the laptop.
 It was probably for the best, because I do not think I would have had the time to commit to a full hour.
 Spent today messing with .get() and a little git.
 I have a stange feeling I am going to have a lot of reading ahead of me to fully understand what is going on with different get commands.
 I kept getting a "Cross-Origin Request Blocked" or something similar when I made a request that wasn't jsonp.
 I will try to figure it out more tomorrow.
 I think it will be in my best interest to try and makes some connections with others to help me understand what is going on.
 I also took a look at git to see if that might be worth my effort to attempt.
 I am not sure it will at the moment since I do not have anyone I am working with or even regularly converse with regarding code.
 I might put this on a back burner until a time comes that I will really need it.
 I have a basic understanding of github, so I figure that will suit my needs for the time being.

+### Day 73: March 22nd, 2017

+**Today's Progress**: Spent the whole time going through SoloLearn JS course.
+3/4 complete in the hour

+**Thoughts:**  I did not have any drive today.
+Spent the hour on SoloLearn instead of direct coding.
+Kind of in a stupor.
+Hope to clear out of it soon so I can focus on this again.
+Thought I was making good progress before this past weekend.